nickbild/c64_watch/README.md

 # C64 Watch

 C64 Watch is a customized T-Watch 2020 that was inspired by the Commodore 64 computer.
-It has a C64 there and a built in BASIC interpreter.
+It features a C64 theme and a built in BASIC interpreter.

 ## How It Works